-Speculative execution allows hosts to introspect all actions of untrusted guest code.
-In our example, the host speculatively executes the untrusted widget by enclosing it in a transaction.
+Speculative execution allows reference monitors to detect and recover from malicious guests.
+In our example, the host would speculatively execute the untrusted widget by enclosing it within a transaction.
 When the attack is detected, the host simply discards all changes initiated by the widget.
 The end-user can proceed with the editing session without losing unsaved work, and with the assurance that the host is unaffected by the malicious widget.

-This paper describes the Transcript system, that has the following novel features:
+This paper describes Transcript, a speculative execution system for JavaScript with several novel features: